rithvikthiagu/FitLog/README.md

 - Personalization: Customize user profiles with fitness levels, preferred activities, and personal health metrics.

 ## Installation
-- To get FitLog up and running on your local machine for development and testing purposes, follow these steps:

 ### Prerequisites
 Ensure you have the following installed: